findryankp/mvcGo/readme.md

 # mvcGo
-Inspired by laravel to automate feature creation to make it faster and easier
+Inspired from laravel to automate feature creation to make it faster and easier

 **Development by:**
 - Findryankp